Zoo Tycoon

-Zoo Tycoon is a series of business simulation video games.
-The worlds focus around building and running successful zoo scenarios.
+Zoo Tycoon is a series of business simulation video games in which the player is tasked with building and running a successful zoo.
 The series was initially developed by Blue Fang Games and published by Microsoft Studios who later in 2001–2008 went on to create two stand-alone video games and seven expansion packs for PC and Macintosh platforms.
 In 2013, Microsoft Studios released a new Zoo Tycoon game, developed by Frontier Developments for Xbox One and Xbox 360.
 An enhanced version of the Xbox game, Zoo Tycoon: Ultimate Animal Collection, was released for Windows 10 and the Xbox One on October 31, 2017.

 Frontier Developments, the developer of the final Zoo Tycoon game, released the spiritual successor to the series, Planet Zoo, in 2019.

 Gameplay

 Zoo Tycoon is a zoo simulation video game putting the player in control of their own fictional zoo business.
-The gameplay formula introduced in the original Zoo Tycoon in 2001 received updates throughout the series, but its theme and main motifs remain unchanged: Players must build, expand, and/or upgrade a zoo by purchasing animals, creating suitable animal habitats, and allocate staff and resources for animal maintenance and care.
-As the ultimate goal of the game is revenue, players must also provide for visitors by building food/drink stands, sanitary facilities, picnic areas, and an aesthetically pleasing environment.
+The gameplay formula introduced in the original Zoo Tycoon in 2001 received updates throughout the series, but its theme and main motifs remain unchanged: players must build, expand, and/or upgrade a zoo by purchasing animals, creating suitable animal habitats, and allocating staff and resources for animal maintenance and care.
+As the ultimate goal of the game is to earn revenue, players must also provide for visitors by building food/drink stands, sanitary facilities, picnic areas, and an aesthetically pleasing environment.
 Higher revenue is generated by keeping both animals and visitors happy.
 If the animals are released from their enclosure, they can kill the visitors.

 Zoo Tycoon features four modes: Training, Scenario, Challenge, and Freestyle.
 The Scenario mode puts players in control of a preset scenario in which they have to accomplish multiple objectives within a time period.
 New items are unlocked as the scenario progresses.
 The Challenge mode, first introduced in Zoo Tycoon 2, resembles the Scenario mode in that the player is in a preset scenario with limited funds and must accomplish certain goals.
 It differs in that this mode is not progressive.
 The Freestyle mode differs in each game, but usually leaves the player free to build a zoo from scratch however they see fit.